jasonhemann/21FA-CS3800/_hw/homework7.md

 PDA.
 There are two classes of problems we can ask you about: the PDAs for which evaluation is guaranteed to terminate, and those for which it is *not* guaranteed to terminate.
+You'll have to write your `run` program so that it will terminate when it can.

+Clever improvement!
+We will also have you optionally take a maximum number, an upper bound, for the number of transitions to make (in any individual path, so non-deterministically trying each of 5 different choices from state A only counts as one in each of those individual paths).
+So if your machine accepts within $n$ steps, you `accept`.
+If your PDA finitely halts for all paths through the machine and none of the paths through that machine accept, or none of the paths through the machine accept within $n$ steps, reject.

-You'll have to write your `run` program so that it will terminate when it can, and we will have to be careful to only ask you to output `reject` when you have a PDA that is guaranteed to terminate for all paths through the machine.
+Unless we give you that upper bound, we will have to be careful to only ask you to output `reject` when the PDA we give you finitely halts for all paths through the machine.

 Your task is to accept, or when possibly reject, a string in
 $\Sigma^{*}$.

-Again, we ask you to reject only when we provide you a PDA that is guaranteed to terminate for all paths through the machine.
+Again, we ask you to reject only when we provide you an upper bound, or when we provide you a PDA that is guaranteed to terminate for all paths through the machine.

 ### NB.
 Characterizing such PDAs isn't as simple as "no epsilon-push loops."